tintdang/TriviaGame/README.md

   * If the player chooses the wrong answer, tell the player they selected the wrong option and then display the correct answer.
 Wait a few seconds, then show the next question.

 * On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).

+## Addtional comments
+- [ ] Set randomized array as its own variable